Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 The proof of Theorem \ref{T:VA_singular} consists of two steps.
 Let $g_X$ be a Hermitian metric on $X$ and let $\dist$ denote the distance on $X$ induced by $g_X.$ In the first step we show that Theorem \ref{T:VA_singular} follows from the new integrability condition \eqref{e:necessary_integrability}.

-This new condition has the advantage over the old one \eqref{e:integrability} since the former does not involve the somewhat complicating Wiener measures.
+This new condition has the advantage over the old one \eqref{e:integrability}, since the former does not involve the somewhat complicating Wiener measures, and hence it is easier to handle than the latter.

-To this end we study the behavior of the holonomy cocycle near the singularities with respect to the leafwise Poincar\'e metric.
+For this purpose we study the behavior of the holonomy cocycle near the singularities with respect to the leafwise Poincar\'e metric.
 Roughly speaking, this step quantifies the expansion speed of the hololomy cocycle in terms of the ambient metric $g_X$ when one travels along unit-speed geodesic rays.
-The main ingredients are in our joint-works with Dinh and Sibony in \cite{DinhNguyenSibony12,DinhNguyenSibony14a,DinhNguyenSibony14b}.
+One of the main ingredients is a detailed analysis of the behaviour of the leafwise Poincar\'e metric near hyperbolic singularities which has been carried out in \cite{DinhNguyenSibony12,DinhNguyenSibony14a,DinhNguyenSibony14b}.

-The second main step is then devoted to the proof of inequality \eqref{e:integrability}.
+The second main step is then devoted to the proof of inequality \eqref{e:necessary_integrability}.
 The main difficulty is that known estimates (see, for example, \cite{DinhNguyenSibony12}) on the behavior of $T$ near linearizable singularities, only give a weaker inequality

 So \eqref{e:necessary_integrability} is the limiting case of \eqref{e:known_estimate}.
-The proof of \eqref{e:known_estimate} relies on the finiteness of the Lelong number of $T$ at every point established in Proposition \ref{P:Skoda}.
-Moreover, Theorem \ref{T:Lelong} (see also a recent result of Dinh-Sibony \cite{DinhSibony17b}) sharpens the last estimate by showing that the Lelong number of $T$ vanishes at every hyperbolic singular point $x\in E.$ Nevertheless, even this better estimate does not suffice to prove \eqref{e:necessary_integrability}.
+The proof of \eqref{e:known_estimate} relies on the finiteness of the Lelong number of $T$ at every point which has been established in Proposition \ref{P:Skoda}.
+Recall that Theorem \ref{T:Lelong} sharpens the last estimate by showing that the Lelong number of $T$ vanishes at every hyperbolic singular point $x\in E.$ Nevertheless, even this better estimate does not suffice to prove \eqref{e:necessary_integrability}.

-To overcome this obstacle, we use a cohomological idea which exploits fully the assumption that $X$ is projective.
-This assumption imposes a stronger mass-clustering condition on harmonic currents.
+The new idea in \cite{NguyenVietAnh18} is that we use a cohomological argument which exploits fully the assumption that $X$ is projective.
+This assumption imposes a stronger mass-clustering condition on harmonic currents than \eqref{e:known_estimate}.